SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 archivedreason: null
 guid: 1b2a7623-45c8-4a45-a46a-c2c9150f9180
 ---
-At your company, you never want to have a person ask "Where is that file?"
+At your company, you never want to have a person asking "Where is that file?"
 The answer should be "The answer is Teams, the question is irrelevant".

 Microsoft Teams is a great solution for organizing client files and conversations.
 Create a new Team for each of your clients, and if you have multiple projects for one client, use Channels to keep them separate.
 There's no need to create a new Team just for a new project.